Lead Counselor, WHRP

 • Complete reports and documentation that are required for community corrections, courts, other agencies and funding sources

-• Provide individual counseling to participants, when indicated
+• Provide individual counseling to participants on caseload

 • Maintain positive working relationships with Benedict Center treatment team, other program staff, and staff from other agencies providing ongoing care or supervision of client for coordination of client services